nancyjwn/nancyjwn.github.io/_posts/2025-10-22-software-testing-strategi-testing.md

 **Software Testing** is an integral part of the **Software Development Life Cycle (SDLC)**.
 Testing is a **critical phase** in software development, to ensure delivery of **high-quality, bug-free software that is appreciated by users**.

+---

+Hope you enjoyed and learned something new! 🎉

+Thank youu!!!